shakibnabi/time-tracker-chrome-extension/README.md

 ## 🚀 Installation

-1. Clone or download this repository
+1. git clone https://github.com/shakibnabi/time-tracker-chrome-extension.git or download this repository
 2. Open Chrome and go to `chrome://extensions/`
 3. Enable "Developer mode" (toggle in top right)
 4. Click **"Load unpacked"** and select the extension directory